SAP-archive/python-metacli/docs/example.rst

 5. Optional: Builtin Plugins:
 --------------

 We have provided some built-in plugins(shell, schema).
 If you want to add these plugins to any command or group. just use decorator to add them.
-The argument name should be "schema" or "shell" indicating help plugin or shell plugin
+The argument name should be "schema" or "shell".

 .. code-block:: python

     @addBuiltin(name="shell")
     @addBuiltin(name="schema")
-    @loadPlugin(json_file="./plugin_commands.json",
+    @loadPlugin(json_file="plugin_commands.json",
                 base_path=__file__)
     @click.group()
     @click.option('--version', default = "1")